USF-CS315-F23/USF-CS315-F23.github.io/assignments/lab02.md

 ## Requirements

-1. You will develop C and RISC-V assembly language implementations of the following arithmetic problems.
+1. You will develop RISC-V assembly language implementations of the following arithmetic problems.
+You will be given the C implementations, you need to write the RISC-V implementations.
 1. Your executable must be compiled with a Makefile
 1. Before you add files to your repo, do a `$ make clean` so you don't add/commit build products like executables or .o files
 1. We will test the labs using autograder